 The most likely fit is determined by minimizing the $\chi^{2}$ statistics measuring the deviation, due to the numerical uncertainties, between the model and data.
 Some typical numerical data and the associated fit are displayed in Fig.~\ref{fig:scalinglambdavst}.
 To exhibit scaling, we subtract the corrections due to the irrelevant scaling variable \cite{Slevin:PRL99} obtaining the corrected quantity $ \ln \Lambda_s$.
 As seen in Fig.~\ref{fig:scalinglambdavsxsit13}, all data collapse almost perfectly on the scaling function deduced from the model $\mathcal{F}_{f}$.

 No significant deviation of the scaling function from the fit is observed.
-The goodness of fit $Q$ has been determined using the $\chi^{2}$ distribution with $N_d-N_{p}$ degrees of freedom where $N_d$ is the total number of data we used to fit the model \cite{NumRec:92} and $N_p$ is the total number of fitting parameters (see Table~\ref{Tab:set-of-parameters}).
-The confidence intervals for the fitted parameters were estimated using the bootstrap method which yields Monte-Carlo estimates of the errors in the fitted parameters \cite{NumRec:92}.
-In the following, we shall present the fitted parameters along with the corresponding $68.2\%$ confidence intervals (one standard deviation).
+The goodness of fit $Q$ has been determined using the $\chi^{2}$ distribution with $N_d-N_{p}$ degrees of freedom where $N_d$ is the total number of data we used to fit the model and $N_p$ is the total number of fitting parameters (see Table~\ref{Tab:set-of-parameters}).
+The confidence intervals {(one standard deviation)} for the fitted parameters were estimated using the bootstrap method which yields Monte Carlo estimates of the errors in the fitted parameters.